By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 53.2 MB (2.3 MB compressed)

 4800 x 3872 pixels

 40.6 x 32.8 cm ⏐ 16.0 x 12.9 in (300dpi)

 CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY

 Livermorium (Lv).
-Diagram of the nuclear composition and electron configuration of an atom of livermorium-293 (atomic number: 116), the most stable isotope of this radioactive element.
-The nucleus consists of 116 protons (red) and 177 neutrons (blue).
+Diagram of the nuclear composition, electron configuration, and valence (outer electron) orbitals of an atom of livermorium-293 (atomic number: 116), the most stable isotope of this radioactive element.
+The nucleus consists of 116 protons (blue) and 177 neutrons (yellow).
+116 electrons (white) bind to the nucleus, successively occupying available electron shells (rings).
 Livermorium, named after the Lawrence Livermore National Laboratory and first synthesised in 2000, is a transactinide of unknown properties in group 16, period 7, and the p-block of the periodic table.
 The nucleus of livermorium-293 (half-life: 61 milliseconds) alpha decays to flerovium-289.

 Model release not required.
 Property release not required.